jhudsl/tidyversecourse/docs/04-dataviz.md

 As a general note, we've stopped including `data =` and `mapping =` here within our code.
 We included it so far to be explicit; however, in code you see in the world, the names of the arguments will typically be excluded and we want you to be familiar with code that appears as you see above.

-Ok, well that's a start since we see the breakdown, but all the bars are the same color.
+OK, well that's a start since we see the breakdown, but all the bars are the same color.
 What if we adjusted color within `aes()`?

 ```r